Greenstand/Greenstand-Overview/Project-Overview/Tree-Token-Creation.md

 ## Core ideas:
 - The token has a market-driven value.
-- All tokens are backed by a tree verification(s).
+- All tokens are backed by tree verification(s).
 - One can own fractions of tree impact with tokens.
-- Greenstand sets standard to validate tokens
+- Greenstand sets and maintains tree validation standard.
+- Validated trees on Greenstand platform produce tokens that are assigned to a users digital wallet.
-- Tokens can be bought, soild and traded indipendent of Greenstand
+- Tokens can be bought, sold and traded (token economics) independent of Greenstand.
+- The network of reforestation organizations and their respecitve commmunity of supporters would determine value of tree tokens.

 # Tree Token Value at Creation